 The Company's contracts often contain multiple performance obligations.
 For contracts with multiple performance obligations, the Company accounts for individual performance obligations separately if they are distinct.
 The transaction price is allocated to the separate performance obligations on a relative stand-alone selling price basis.
-If the transaction price contains discounts or the Company expects to provide future price concessions, these elements are considered when determining the transaction price will be estimated and recognized in revenue as the Company satisfies its performance obligations to the extent it is probable that a significant reversal of cumulative revenue recognized will not occur when the uncertainty associated with the variable fee is resolved.
+If the transaction price contains discounts or the Company expects to provide future price concessions, these elements are considered when determining the transaction price prior to allocation.
+Variable fees within the transaction price will be estimated and recognized in revenue as the Company satisfies its performance obligations to the extent it is probable that a significant reversal of cumulative revenue recognized will not occur when the uncertainty associated with the variable fee is resolved.
 If the contract grants the client the option to acquire additional products or services, the Company assesses whether or not any discount on the products and services is in excess of levels normally available to similar clients and, if so, accounts for that discount as an additional performance obligation.